Rhode Island EITC #

-A family in RI qualifying for the maximum EITC will receive an additional tax credit worth up to $1,000 — a significant amount for our struggling working families.
+For example, a family in RI qualifying for the maximum EITC will receive an additional tax credit worth up to $1,189 — a significant amount for struggling working families.

-The RI Works Program offers temporary cash assistance to families with children up to age 18 as well as pregnant women.
+Rhode Island Works (TANF) offers temporary cash assistance to families with children up to age 18 as well as pregnant women.
 Other benefits include health coverage, child care assistance, and work-readiness for enrolled parents.

 How much cash assistance will I get in RI?

 Eligibility is determined by certain factors, mainly your income and household size.
-In general, families with income less than 185% of the Federal Poverty Level (FPL) may qualify for SNAP benefits.
+In general, families with gross monthly income below 185% of the federal poverty level may qualify for SNAP benefits.

 Under the new Food Access Pilot Program, eligible elderly, disabled and homeless SNAP participants can now use their EBT cards to purchase meals at participating restaurants.